TUI-NICR/EMSANet/README.md

 ```

 ## Inference
-We provide scripts for inference on both samples drawn from one of our used
+We provide scripts for inference on both samples drawn from one of our used datasets (`main.py` with additional
-datasets (`main.py` with additional arguments) and samples located in
+arguments) and samples located in `./samples` (`inference_samples.py`).

-`./samples` (`inference_samples.py`).
+> [!NOTE]

-> Note that building the model correctly depends on the respective dataset the
-model was trained on.
+> Building the model correctly depends on the respective dataset the model was trained on.

 ### Dataset Inference
-To run inference on a dataset with the full multi-task approach, use `main.py`
+To run inference on a dataset with the full multi-task approach, use `main.py` together with `--validation-only`
-together with `--validation-only` and `--visualize-validation`.
+and `--visualize-validation`.
-By default the visualized outputs are written to a newly created directory next
+By default the visualized outputs are written to a newly created directory next to the weights.
-to the weights.
-However, you can also specify the output path with
+However, you can also specify the output path with `--visualization-output-path`.
-`--visualization-output-path`.

 Example: To apply EMSANet-R34-NBt1D trained on NYUv2 to samples from NYUv2, run:
 ```bash